uvwxy/2048/README.md

 # AI2K
 An AI that plays 2048 on it's own.
+Click on `Run AlphaBeta KI` [here](http://uvwxy.github.io/2048/).

 At the moment this is an undocumented approach to automatically play 2048.
 It uses alpha beta pruning with a scoring heuristic that tries to play into the lower right corner.